colaberry/enterprise-data-readiness-ai-agents/chapter-01/chapter_1_complete.md

 | **Pipeline Uptime** | 99.9% | < 99.5% (incident) |
 | **Cost per TB** | $50-$150/month | > $200 (optimization needed) |

 **Echo's gap:** Their SQL Server warehouse updated every 24 hours via overnight ETL.
 Appointment data, provider schedules, and insurance verifications were all stale by morning.
 Their Databricks setup processed data in batches every 4 hours.
 For BI dashboards reviewing last quarter's metrics, this was perfectly adequate.
 For an agent trying to schedule today's appointment, it was a show-stopper.
 They also had no systematic way to version training data for their embedding models, making it impossible to reproduce model behavior or debug accuracy issues.
-Finally, no data minimization—entire patient records were replicated, creating unnecessary privacy exposure.
+Finally, no data minimization, entire patient records were replicated, creating unnecessary privacy exposure.

 [1] Databricks Delta Live Tables documentation (https://docs.databricks.com/en/delta-live-tables/index.html)